COUNCIL OF TRUSTEES

 c. to review plans for new academic programs and to make recommendations to the Council when appropriate.

-Ex-officio, non-voting member: Provost/Vice President for Academic Affairs
+Ex-officio, non-voting member: Provost/Vice President for Academic and Student Affairs

 b. to discuss the University’s current and proposed budget and any anticipated major expenditures and to make related recommendations to the Council as appropriate